PeterS111/GPT-2_DEMO_FINE_TUNING/README.md

 This code allows to fine-tune GPT-2 Small and GPT-2 Medium and generate text from them.

-To run the code go to GPT_2_DEMO_FINE_TUNING.ipynb and hit "open in colab".
+To run the code go to GPT_2_DEMO_FINE_TUNING.ipynb and hit "open in Colab".